 Sound and vibration have been used to restore health and promote resiliency for centuries.
 It is a growing field of interest today for researchers, clinicians, and medical professionals.

-The therapeutic application of sound has been well established in many non-Western cultures.
-Some of the earliest detailing of ‘sound healing’ in a formal sense is probably the indigenous Australians (40,000 years ago), who used ancient didgeridoos in healing rituals.
+The therapeutic application of sound has been well-established in many non-Western cultures.
+Some of the earliest detailing of ‘sound healing’ in a formal sense is probably from the indigenous Australians (40,000 years ago), who used ancient didgeridoos in healing rituals.
 Similarly, the ancient Egyptians also utilized sound healing, with pyramids designed to create sound chambers.
 From Tibetan singing bowls, shamanic drums, and vocal chanting, there’s a form of sound healing to be found in every culture worldwide and throughout history.

 Sound therapy works with vibration.
 When we consider that everything is a vibration, you can tune your body like you tune an instrument.
 Different instruments, vocals, or sounds can be set to certain frequencies.
 Sound therapy works with the principles of resonance and entrainment, finding the areas of dissonance in the body and entraining the bodily systems into a more harmonious expression.